AlexFiliakov/uOS/README.md

 # uOS
-Unintrusive Operating System, HUD for augmented reality devices.
+Unintrusive Operating System, a HUD for augmented reality devices.

+...when I'm not studying for exams